 We recently wrote, “What They Can Never Take Away From Us” which was a very difficult thing for us to write about.
-We were robbed and some of our most valuable possessions were taken from us.
+In that article, we talked shared about how we were robbed and some of our most valuable possessions were taken from us.
 Forever gone.
 So, we decided to tell our story about what happened.
 At one point, someone said something like, “Yeah, but why would you force yourself to relive all of that when you can just forget it?”

 I thought, “Forget it?
 Really?”
 Are we, as humans, ever able to willingly just forget anything?

 Try this little experiment with me.
 Bite your tongue really hard.
 Try to bite hard enough to make your tongue bleed.
 Can’t do it?
 How about a different idea.
 Hit your hand with a hammer.
 Hit it hard enough to make you wince, but try not to break any bones.
 Whichever one of these things you just did, now I want you to forget it.
 You see, as humans, we cannot truly forget.
 Our brains are not wired to allow us to forget on demand.
 (Disclaimer: I don’t really want you to harm yourself.
 I am merely making a point here!)

 So, when someone says to “forget it” or “fuhgeddaboudit,” what they truly mean is, “try not to dwell on this thing that is so difficult for you.”
 And since we can’t truly forget, I intend to give you some ways to process the things in your life so that you won’t need to dwell on them.

 When we talk about processing situations, memories, disappointments, etc., we are talking about how to move something in your brain from one part of the brain to another.
 This sounds strange to most of us because we don’t usually think of working through something in this way, but by explaining how all of this works in our brains, I hope to encourage you toward better mental and emotional health.